shravanjanga/Multimodal-Federated-Learning-on-Sensor-Data/readme.md

 **Motivation:**
-Federated Learning (FL) ensures privacy while training machine learning models.
-Multimodal sensor data, combining various sensing modalities, demands FL for privacy-preserving collaboration.
-This project aims to understand and extend multimodal FL.
+According to the papers, Federated Learning(FL) is a type of learning that allows for users to train on models without compromising the raw data itself.
+Multimodal sensor data is data this collected through various means such as images, audio, etc. in an Internet of things enviromet.
+This project is a way to implement multimodal learning through existing datasets.

 **Design Goals:**
 - Benchmarking: Replicate paper results using provided datasets.